 We are very disappointed with the actions of MDOT given that for almost 18 months of regular contact, MDOT had said there were no negotiations or decisions regarding the future status of the rail line.
-A few months ago, the State stated again, no plans were in place and they understood FPL Museum is interested in competing for either the purchase or lease of the line at the end of the current lease in September 2018.
+A few months ago, the State stated again, no plans were in place and they understood FPL Museum was interested in competing for either the purchase or lease of the line at the end of the current lease in September 2018.
 Additionally.
 MDOT said in writing they would keep us in the loop to any developments or changes, they did not.

 Background: We started this non profit organization in July 2015 after two MDOT managers, during an informal meeting at the subject railroad, asked Ray for a "commercial value" offer to purchase the seven mile rail line.
 At the time, the current operator said they were not interesting in purchasing the property and MDOT said it did not want to hold the property any longer.

 It appears MDOT has not been forthcoming to us for an extended period of time and negotiating with a single party behind closed doors, not open or transparent.
 We are currently investigating what actions or remedy we have available.

 FYI, the new lease is charging the current operator only $1.00 for all 56 months.
 We think that is far from representing commercial value.
 It's also not fiscally responsible to the taxpayers of Maryland as this rail line has received over $1M of taxpayer dollars in the past four years to keep it operational.
 We will post more information as soon as it becomes available.

-Thank you to all our followers and supporters, we'll keep moving forward and helping other organizations meet their goals regardless of what happens with the Frederick track.
+Thank you to all our followers and supporters, we'll keep moving forward and helping other organizations meet their goals regardless of what happens with the Frederick County track.

 Ray & Mike